OUR APPROACH

 GIFT OF HEALTH PROGRAM (CHILDREN)

-An estimated 250000 children stay in childcare institutions in India; only an estimated 4000 per year get adopted*.
+An estimated 370000 children stay in childcare institutions in India with only a small percentage getting adopted.

 Improving children’s health & hygiene conditions at these CCIs is important towards ensuring a good base for development of children.